Country of origin: cambodia

 [r] Yes.

-[r] Yes, I learned, I got the license.
+[r] Yes, I learnt, I got my licence.

-[r] When I had just got the license, when I got the license, my children had cars.
-Then I said I wanted to buy a car, my daughter didn’t want to.
-At that time, I was making takeaway meals.
-She said, “Mom, we already have a couple of cars, that’s too much.
-“There’s no need to buy, the farthest you go is the 13th to do your shopping.”
-“When you get out, you take the bus, why do you want to buy an extra car?”
-So I didn’t drive until today.
-I have a license, but I don’t drive.
-Today, I still have my license.
+[r] When I had just got my licence, at the time when I got my licence, my children had cars.
+Then I said I wanted to buy a car, but my daughter didn’t want to.
+At the time, I was doing takeaway.
+She said to me, ‘Mum, we’ve already got two or three cars, that’s too many.
+“There’s no point in buying, the furthest you go is to the 13th for shopping”.
+“When you go out, you take the bus, why do you want to buy another car?”.
+So I haven’t driven until now.
+I have the licence, but I don’t drive.
+Today, I still have my licence.
 But I don’t drive.
-I haven’t used it in a long time.
-I’m afraid, I don’t dare drive anymore.
-That’s a pity.
+I haven’t used it for a long time.
+I’m afraid, I don’t dare drive any more.
+It’s a shame.
 At the time, I shouldn’t have listened to my daughter.
-Today, I could have gone anywhere I wanted.
+Today, I could have gone wherever I wanted.
 [Laughs] No choice.
-She was looking out for me, that’s okay.
+She meant well, it doesn’t matter.

-Today, with both my hands, I don’t want to do anything anymore.
-Love, I don’t want to love anymore.
+[r] Now that I’m retired… I hope to… do good deeds.
+Otherwise, if I have time, I’d like to travel abroad.
+Otherwise, walking around Paris is good too.
+I don’t want to think too much anymore.
+I’m almost at the end of my road.
+Thinking too much is pointless.
+Isn’t it?
+Today, with my two hands, I don’t want to do anything anymore.
+I don’t want to love anymore.
 I don’t know how to spend money anymore.
-So, rather go for a walk.
-That’s the way it is, I don’t think so much.
-Because today, we don’t know what can happen tomorrow.
-There are people who go to bed and can’t get up anymore.
+So I’d rather go for a walk.
+That’s how it is, I don’t think too much.
+Because today, you don’t know what might happen tomorrow.
+There are people who go to bed and can’t get up again.
 Isn’t that right?
 You shouldn’t think too much.
-That’s the way I am.
+That’s how I am.
 I live from day to day.
-[Laughs]
+[Laughter]

-[i] Sometimes, in Paris, you go to tourist places?
+[i] Do you sometimes go to the tourist attractions in Paris?

 [r] Not really.

-[r] Before, yes.
-I went a little bit.
-In gardens, castles… But today, I don’t want to go anymore.
-I like staying home, going to parks.
-Thinking about things, doing things, I don’t like it.
-I don’t like it.
-I’m old, my heart is not the same anymore.
+[r] Yes, before.
+I went a few times.
+To gardens, castles… But now I don’t want to go any more.
+I like staying at home, going to parks.
+I don’t like thinking about things or doing things.
+I’m old, my heart isn’t the same.
 Not like before.
-Before, as soon as I went somewhere, I would leave my things somewhere, I would leave for the day without any problem.
-Now it is no longer possible.
-It’s not like before, I had the strength.
-Some time ago, when I returned from Vietnam, my feet hurt very much.
+Before, as soon as I went somewhere, I would leave my things somewhere, I could leave for the day without any problem.
+Now, it’s no longer possible.
+[Laughs] It’s not like before, I had the strength.
+Some time ago, when I came back from Vietnam, my feet hurt a lot.
 I couldn’t walk anymore.
-Then I didn’t see a doctor, I saw a Vietnamese healer, a healer who treated me.
+Then, I didn’t see a doctor, I saw a Vietnamese healer, a healer who treated me.
 I saw a healer who was good.
 He’s been in Paris for a long time.
-Now I don’t want to think anymore.
-I can walk, I can run, I’m going for a walk, I can eat, so I eat.
-No need to think.
-Thinking too much is useless.
-If I die, I wouldn’t know.
-Isn’t that right?
-I don’t know.
+Now, I don’t want to think anymore.
+I can walk, I can run, I go for walks, I can eat, so I eat.
+No point in thinking.
+Thinking too much is pointless.
+If I die, I won’t know.
+Will I?
 I don’t know.

 [i] And your grandchildren, do you see them often?